kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 ## Log format

+To unify the logs, therefore to make debugging process much easier and to make logs parsing also super easy, I'd like to propose a single log format so every service, job and all the components could follow:

 - timestamp - ISO 8601 Date and time with timezone.
 For example: "2020-12-08T10:33:45+00:00"
 - level - logging level.
 For example: "ERROR"
 - message - information with the presented format (notice that there no additional data that could be duplicated in the context structure):
     - error and fatal message: Past tense started with for example "Failed to...", after that the error wrapped with some meaningful context but without additional "failed to" or "error occurred".
 For example: "Failed to provision runtime: while fetching release: while validating relese: release does not contain installer yaml"
     - info message: Present Continuous tense for the things that are about to be done, for example "Starting processing..." or past tense for the things that are finished, like "Finished successfully!"
     - notice and warning message: A short explanation on what happened and what this can cause.
 For example: "Tiller configuration not found in the release artifacts.
 Proceeding to the Helm 3 installation..." or "Connection is not yet established.
 Retrying in 5 minutes..."
-- context - structure of a contextual information such as operation (for example: "starting workers"), handler/ resolver (for example: "ProvisionRuntime"), controller, resource namespaced name (for example: "production/application1", operation ID, instance ID, operation stage and so on.
+- context - structure of a text contextual information such as operation (for example: "starting workers"), handler/ resolver (for example: "ProvisionRuntime"), controller, resource namespaced name (for example: "production/application1", operation ID, instance ID, operation stage and so on.
 User must be able to filter the logs that are needed so all the info provided here must be useful and be an unique minimal set for every operation.
 User must be able to find the needed resource in some store so provide here a name instead of an ID if it's easier to use later
 - traceid - 16-byte numeric value as Base16-encoded string.
-It'll be passed through a header so the user can filter all the logs regarding the whole business operation in the whole system
+It'll be passed through a header, so the user can filter all the logs regarding the whole business operation in the whole system
 - spanid - 16-byte numeric value as Base16-encoded string.
 It'll be randomly generated for each request handling so the user can filter the component logs for a specific operation handling
+> traceid and spanid are required in the log to be compliant with the [OpenTelemetry standards](https://github.com/open-telemetry/oteps/pull/114/files)
 > TODO: Ask Andreas for the review on the OpenTelemetry standards
-> traceid and spanid are required in the log to be compliant with the [OpenTelemetry standards](https://github.com/open-telemetry/oteps/pull/114/files)

 ### Log format examples